goetzrieger/ansible-labs-summit2020/ansible-tower-advanced/10-structured-content/README.md

     changed: [host2.example.com]
     changed: [host1.example.com]

-And you are done\!
-This was quite something to follow through, so let’s
+Validate again with `curl` the result and you are done\!

-review:
+This was quite something to follow through, so let’s review:

   - You successfully integrated a shared role provided from a central source into your automation code.